Skip to main content

 Return to top

-You agree to indemnify hold harmless Doximity, its affiliates, officers, agents, employees, and licensors from and against any claims, liabilities, damages, judgments, awards, losses, costs, expenses, or fees (including reasonable attorneys' fees) arising out of or relating to (1) your failure to comply with these Terms, (2) your User Content, and (3) your use of the Service.
+You agree to indemnify and hold harmless the Doximity Parties from and against any claims, liabilities, damages, judgments, awards, losses, costs, expenses, or fees (including reasonable attorneys' fees) arising out of or relating to (1) your failure to comply with these Terms, including any claim arising from your failure to obtain required consents or authorizations prior to using our AI tools, (2) your User Content, and (3) your use of the Services and Content.
+We reserve the right to engage separate counsel and participate in or assume the exclusive defense and control of any matter otherwise subject to indemnification by you hereunder, in which case you agree to cooperate with us and such separate counsel as we reasonably request.

 Return to top

-These Terms and the Service, as well as all related disputes, are governed by the laws of the State of California, without giving effect to its conflict of law provisions, regardless of from where you access the Service.
-You agree that the exclusive place of jurisdiction for all disputes or claim relating to the Service and/or these Terms is San Francisco County, California, or the United States District Court for the Northern District of California, except as otherwise agreed by the parties or as described in the Arbitration Agreement, below.
+These Terms and the Services, as well as all related disputes, are governed by the laws of the State of California, without giving effect to its conflict of law provisions, regardless of from where you access the Services.
+You agree that the exclusive place of jurisdiction for all disputes or claims relating to the Services and/or these Terms is San Francisco County, California, or the United States District Court for the Northern District of California, except as otherwise agreed by the parties or as described in the Arbitration Agreement, below.

 Please read this section carefully, as it affects your legal rights, including your right to file a lawsuit in court.

 The purpose of this section is to describe what will happen if you and Doximity have a dispute that needs to be resolved.
-If you have an issue with the Service, we encourage you to contact Doximity Member Support at support@doximity.com.
+If you have an issue with the Services, we encourage you to contact Doximity Member Support at support@doximity.com.
 If your issue is not resolved by Member Support, you agree that you and Doximity will first discuss the issue informally for at least 60 days before commencing an arbitration action, as described in the arbitration agreement below (the “Arbitration Agreement”).
 To initiate a discussion, please send your full name and contact information to us at Doximity, Inc., 500 3rd Street, Suite 510, San Francisco, CA 94107, ATTN: Legal Department, and if we need to contact you we will use the email address associated with your Doximity account.
-If we are unable to resolve the issue within 60 days, you and Doximity agree that any and all claims that either of us have, whether based on past, present or future events arising out of or relating to these Terms (including the scope and enforceability of this Arbitration Agreement), the Service, and any aspect of our relationship with each other, except for disputes relating to Doximity’s intellectual property (such as trademarks, domain names, trade secrets, copyrights, and patents), must be resolved through binding arbitration.
+If we are unable to resolve the issue within 60 days, you and Doximity agree that any and all claims that either of us have, whether based on past, present or future events arising out of or relating to these Terms (including the scope and enforceability of this Arbitration Agreement), the Services, and any aspect of our relationship with each other, except for disputes relating to Doximity’s intellectual property (such as trademarks, domain names, trade secrets, copyrights, and patents), must be resolved through binding arbitration.
 Arbitration is more informal than a lawsuit in court.
 Arbitration uses a neutral arbitrator instead of a judge or jury, allows for more limited discovery than in court, and is subject to very limited review by courts.
 Arbitrators can award the same damages and relief that a court can award.
 Nothing in this Arbitration Agreement shall be interpreted as limiting any non-waivable statutory rights.
 You agree that, by agreeing to these Terms, the U.S. Federal Arbitration Act (“FAA”) governs the interpretation and enforcement of this Arbitration Agreement.
+This Arbitration Agreement is governed by the FAA and will remain enforceable even if other provisions of these Terms are invalidated.
 Arbitration will be administered by JAMS Mediation, Arbitration, and ADR Services (“JAMS”) in accordance with its provisions and procedures for consumer-related disputes, excluding any rules or procedures governing or permitting class actions.
 Instructions about how to initiate an arbitration and information about the JAMS Streamlined Arbitration Rules and Procedures (“JAMS Rules”) are available at www.jamsadr.com or 1-800-352-5267.
 No arbitration or proceeding can be combined with another without the prior written consent of you, Doximity, and any other parties to the arbitration or proceedings.

 PLEASE BE AWARE THAT YOU ARE GIVING UP THE RIGHT TO LITIGATE A DISPUTE IN COURT BEFORE A JUDGE OR JURY.
 YOU AND DOXIMITY AGREE TO ARBITRATE IN EACH OF OUR INDIVIDUAL CAPACITIES ONLY, NOT AS A REPRESENTATIVE OR MEMBER OF A CLASS, AND EACH OF US EXPRESSLY WAIVES ANY RIGHT TO FILE A CLASS ACTION OR SEEK RELIEF ON A CLASS BASIS.